-| Authorizing Statute | Applies to | Amount | Ability to Pay Dispositive? | Fine Mandatory? | Effective Date |
+Authorizing Statute | Applies to | Amount | Ability to Pay Dispositive? | Fine Mandatory? | Effective Date |

-Any person booked into county jail by any governmental entity not specified in §29550 or §29550.1, if the person is conficted of a criminal offense relating to the arrest and booking |
+"Criminal Justice Admin. fee": Any person arrested by a county, if the person is convicted of a criminal offense relating to the arrest and booking |

-Not to exceed "actual administrative costs" defined in subd. (c) |
+"[A]ctual administrative costs" defined in subd. (e), including applicable overhead costs |

 No |